 butter to brush on top

-4. Bring two a pot of salted water to boil, one for the potatoes and one for the fennel.
+3. Bring a pot of salted water to boil.

-9. Line slices of potatoes around the edge of the springform pan and place a few some at the bottom.
+7. Line slices of potatoes around the edge of the pan and place some at the bottom.
 Keep them tight.

-10. Continue with a layer of onions and a layer of fennel and apple slices and cheese.
+8. Continue with a layer of onions and a layer apple slices and cheese.

 No comments: